kiritsuzu/teraDPS-API/README.md

 - The name of the meter the encounter was submitted from. i.e. CasualMeter / ShinraMeter

 ##### `meterVersion`
-- _Number_
+- _String_
 - The version of the meter.

-##### `server`
-- _String_
-- The string of the server of the user running the meter.
-Right now this is a fallback which will be used for KR/TW/JP submissions but will assume everyone in the party is from the user's server.
-(Doesn't work with cross-server que detection.)
-- Will be deprecated when proper detection of KR/TW/JP servers is implemented.

 ##### `partyDps`
 - _Number_